 Every year a little greener

 Every year, we plant trees through the National Forest Foundation to reforest after wildfires, aid in carbon sequestration, and provide habitat for at-risk species.
-We have a special box at checkout if you’d like to contribute to this cause.
-If not, that’s alright – we’ll still plant at least a hundred trees yearly anyway.
+We plant at least a hundred trees yearly.
 Our trees have sequestered more carbon than we could ever produce, making us not carbon-neutral but actively carbon-negative, meaning Broiderie Stitch is actually making the world a cooler place.
-So far (May 2022), we’ve planted 460 trees.
+So far (November 2022), we’ve planted 560 trees.

 Reducing Studio Waste